 The RCA’s Book of Church Order requires a minister’s employer (whether a church or another organization, in the case of a specialized minister) to provide these benefits to the minister.
-When a church extends a call to a pastor, the church promises to provide all three kinds of insurance, in addition to contributions to a retirement plan.
+When a church extends a call to a pastor, the church promises to provide all three kinds of insurance, in addition to contributions to the RCA 403(b) Retirement Program.

 What happens to my LTD and life insurance if I am no longer working?

 If you are no longer working, you cannot remain insured through BOBS.
-Your long-term disability (LTD) insurance will terminate upon your retirement date.
+Your long-term disability (LTD) insurance will terminate upon your retirement date or last day worked.
 You may continue your life insurance directly with Unum by converting your insurance (changing your group term life to an individual whole life policy) or porting it (changing from the Board of Benefits Services’ group term life to Unum’s group term life).
-This must be done within 31 days of your termination date.
+This must be done within 31 days of your retirement date or last day worked.

-One thing to keep in mind: your monthly premium will increase.
+One thing to keep in mind when continuing your insurance is that your rates will increase.
 If you are converting your insurance, your new premium will be based upon the amount of your insurance policy and Unum’s rate for your age.
 If you are porting your insurance, your new premium will be based upon the amount of your insurance policy and Unum’s group rate.